What Is Marine Boiler? | Principle of Marine Boiler | Types of Marine Boiler

 #4.
 Composite Boiler

-Composite Boiler.
+Composite Boiler

 Another most common type of boiler found on ships is composite boilers, where the exhaust heat of the main engines or generator engine is used to heat water or generate steam.